“You know dear, there’s much more to dress-making than the mechanics of putting needle to thread.”

 She went for another walk that evening, finding no solace in anything back at the boutique.
-Sweetie had been spoiled after work with all manner of sweets for her hard work and attempt to amend the disaster caused by Rarity’s over-sleeping – she expected a contact from her teacher in the future, demanding an explanation for her absence.
+Sweetie had been spoiled after work with all manner of sweets for her hard work, in an attempt to amend the disaster caused by Rarity’s over-sleeping – she expected a contact from Sweetie’s teacher in the future, demanding an explanation for her absence.
 That could be dealt with when it came.

 And the dream had given her another possibility.